 Tourists would sometimes obnoxiously pound on the door as my grandparents readied the store for opening or buttoned up shop after closing.
 This annoyed my family and they eventually got a sign for the front door that read: Open When Open, Closed When Closed.
 It was a local comical conversation piece.
 But the locals always respected my grand parents, Mom, and Uncle Kevin, for putting family and friends first, and for running a business that supported and served the locals with integrity, honesty, and loyalty.

 Mr. Henry Nishi owned Nishi’s nursery.
 He had the most amazing fuschias I have ever seen.
 I even picked out my first ice skating dress in fuschia when I, years later, skated at the Ice Pond in Marina, because I was in love with that color thanks to Mr. Nishi.
-There were wind chimes everywhere throughout his nursery and the twinkling sounds created as a light coastal, foggy breeze swept through, provided a heady, sensual experience.
-He wore a dirty muddy gardening apron and a huge smile.
+There were wind chimes everywhere throughout his nursery.
+The twinkling sounds of the windchimes created a heady, sensual experience, as the light, coastal, foggy breezes swept through the nursery, mingling with the aromas of flowers like honeysuckle and star jasmine.
+Mr. Nishi wore a dirty muddy gardening apron and a huge smile.
 He often gave me tiny succulents to take home and plant with my diminutive hands.
 I still have a love and fascination with succulents to this day.
 All our fruit trees, lillies, fuschias, and cacti always came from Mr. Nishi.

 Laney Fremier was the librarian at Harrison Memorial Library.
 She often led story time in the late 60’s in front of the big blazing library fireplace or on the floor peppered with toys and art.
 My mom modeled for Laney’s husband Roger who often came into my family’s camera store.
 Steve Crouch and his wife Cookie, Bill Brooks (William C. Brooks), and Roger Fremier were just a few famous photographers along with Ansel Adams, Cole and Edward Weston, and others who came into our store daily or weekly for coffee, town gossip and help with their Leicas and other expensive cameras.
 I used to love to sit in the back of the family Camera Store and listen to the tales these characters shared and see the treasures that manifested in the dark room in the back.